Impeach the President

 "Impeach the President" is a song by funk band the Honey Drippers, written and produced by Roy Charles Hammond, known as Roy C. It was first released as a single on Alaga Records in 1973, and was re-released to iTunes by Tuff City Records in 2017, after being sampled hundreds of times since the mid-1980s.
 It is a protest song advocating the impeachment of then–U.S. President Richard Nixon.
 In the chorus, the band chants the song's title while Roy persuades them to stop.
 The B-side is "Roy C's Theme".

-Significance

-The song takes its drum pattern from "Funky Drummer" by James Brown; one of the most widely heard beats sampled and interpolated in hip hop, R&B, jazz and pop music.